prysmaticlabs/documentation/website/docs/install/install-with-bazel.md

 bazel build //validator:validator --config=release
 ```

-Bazelisk will automatically pull and install any dependencies as well, including Go and necessary compilers.
+Bazel will automatically pull and install any dependencies as well, including Go and necessary compilers.
 Now that your installation is done, you can then read [joining eth2](/docs/mainnet/joining-eth2).

 ## Building Docker images